 Zoning is a way of regulating the use and density of land.
 If a property must be rezoned or variances are required before it can be subdivided, it will be necessary to provide rezoning and/or development variance permit applications concurrently with the subdivision submission.
 Review of the applications will take place simultaneously and when complete, planning staff will prepare a report for Council’s consideration of the proposed rezoning and/or variances.
-For an overview of the rezoning process, please refer to: A Guide to Rezoning [PDF - 373 KB].

 If and when Council adopts an amending bylaw or issues any required variances, the subdivision application would be referred to the Approving Officer, who will make a decision with respect to approval or rejection of the proposed subdivision.